enums/EMCVLib/Documents/EMCVVideoCapture.md

-# EMCVVideo
+# EMCVVideoCapture

-A wrapped video class.
+A wrapped video player class.

 - **[ObjC]**: Means this property or method can be used on Objective-C.
 - **[ObjC++]**: Means this property or method can only be used on Objective-C++.